Germany: 4 escape criminal psychiatric facility in Bavaria – DW – 08/17/2024

 Germany: 4 escape criminal psychiatric facility in BavariaAugust 17, 2024

-Police in Germany's southeastern state of Bavaria warned late on Saturday night that four convicts had escaped a medical facility that handles prisoners with problems like pyschiatric conditions or addiction.
+Police in Germany's southeastern state of Bavaria warned late on Saturday night that four convicts had escaped a medical facility that handles prisoners with problems like psychiatric conditions or addiction.

 It said they escaped shortly after 9 p.m. local time (1900 GMT/UTC).